Ometria/ometria.android_sdk/README.md

     <category android:name="android.intent.category.BROWSABLE" />

     <data
-        android:host="www.example.com"
+        android:host="clickom.omdemo.net"
         android:scheme="https" />
 </intent-filter>
 ```

+This will ensure that when your customers click on links in Ometria emails, your app opens instead of the browser.

+**Note:** This does not associate your website's domain with the app, only the tracking domain.

 Find more about Android App Links [here](https://developer.android.com/training/app-links/verify-site-associations)

-### Create an Digital Asset Links JSON file and upload it on the Ometria Platform
+### Create a digital asset links JSON file and send it to your Ometria contact.

 The Digital Asset Links JSON file is used to create a relationship between a domain and your app.
 [You can find more info about it here](https://developer.android.com/training/app-links/verify-site-associations#web-assoc).
 A basic example should look like this: